evanx/redex/README.md

 ## Overview

-The name "Redex" can be interpreted as "Redis-based message eXchange."
+The name "Redex" can be interpreted as "Redis-based message <i>ex</i>change."

 Redex is a tool for:
 - systems integration